HasanMdKamrul/EmailSender/README.md

 ** Build Status **

 <h3> Just built the basic structure of the app.
-Later eventually I'll more functionality</h3>
+Later eventually I'll add more functionality</h3>

 ** Code Style **